 Since buying our property in 2018, we have spent many hours exploring our region.
 We have put together a list of our favourite places so far to share with you.
 We hope you will enjoy looking through our ideas and that you will love these places as much as we do!

 Our beautiful village of Léhon is proud to have the Petite Cité de Caractère (small City of Character) award for its preserved old town, cobbled streets, ornate facades, general all-round beauty and protected character.
 On every street, you can observe the pretty stone buildings, coloured doors and floral displays, making it a village you will never forget.
 Stroll down the alleyways and marvel at the tiny front doors, each one prettier than the last.

-The infamous and very steep, Rue de Jerzual (circa 15C and 16C), is where time appears to have stood still in Dinan.
+The famous and very steep, Rue de Jerzual (circa 15C and 16C), is where time appears to have stood still in Dinan.
 It is the quaintest part of the town where you will find cobbled streets with half-timbered houses and picture postcard scenes.
 This amazing street is filled with artists, sculptors, bookbinders, engravers, glassblowers and more.
 Beware!
 The climb to the top is not for the faint hearted.
 You might be need a stop or two en-route!

 Take your camera… it’s incredible!

 Medieval Dinan, one of the best preserved small towns in Brittany.
 It is set high above the Rance River with 3km long ramparts, half-timbered houses, attractive art galleries and craft shops, cobbled streets lined with crooked, creaking half-timbered houses straight out of the Middle Ages.
 Dinan also has a 14th-century Castle and a 15th-century Clock Tower (Tour de l’Horloge).
 Climb the 158 steps to see the panoramic views from the top.